-Several improvements of current models of the propagation of the action potential are developed, based on previous work [44] and on the data available at IHU LIRYC:
+Several improvements of current models of the propagation of the action potential are being developed in the Carmen team, based on previous work [49] and on the data available at IHU LIRYC:

-- Enrichment of the current monodomain and bidomain models [44] [8] by accounting for structural heterogeneities of the tissue at an intermediate scale.
+- Enrichment of the current monodomain and bidomain models [49], [59] by accounting for structural heterogeneities of the tissue at an intermediate scale.
 Here we focus on multiscale analysis techniques applied to the various high-resolution structural data available at the LIRYC. - Coupling of the tissues from the different cardiac compartments and conduction systems.
 Here, we develop models that couple 1D, 2D and 3D phenomena described by reaction-diffusion PDEs.